norvalbv/portfolio/src/assets/blogs/memory.md

 - **Gaming**: While it does need a fair amount of RAM, it's more reliant on a combination of CPU and GPU (Graphics Processing Unit) power.
 - **General Office Work**: Browsing, word processing, and light multitasking may not require a high-end CPU or vast amounts of RAM.

 When you open a file, **it doesn't always mean the entire file is loaded into RAM.** For instance, if you opened a hypothetical image with an inflated file size of 10 GB, photo editing software might not load the entire photo into RAM at once.
 It might load only the parts you're currently viewing or editing.
-Software can be designed to load data into RAM in chunks or as-needed. *It is up to the software which is opening the file to put the data into RAM* and therefore, efficiently designed tools may not put the entire file into RAM at one time.
-As the RAM is volatile, it will have different parts of data in it at different times.

-There are various pieces of hardware and software that play critical parts in effective memory management.
+Software can be designed to load data into RAM in chunks or as needed and *It is up to the software that is opening the file to put the data into RAM*.
+Therefore, efficiently designed tools may not put the entire file into RAM at one time, as the RAM is volatile, it will have different parts of data in it at different times.
+All pieces of hardware and software play critical and different parts in effective memory management, for example:

 *Buffers and caches* - Many applications use buffers and caches.
 A buffer temporarily holds data, while a cache retains frequently or recently accessed data.
 When editing an image, the changes might first be made in a buffer.
 When you save, the changes are committed from the buffer to the file on disk.
 Meanwhile, caches can store parts of the image that you're frequently accessing, ensuring quick access without reloading from the disk.